sgolemon/php-release/README.md

 ## Running the Container

-You need to mount a workspace directory at `/workspace`.
+You need to create a `workspace` directory to mount into the container.
+This is where the build script will place artifacts.
 This directory must contain a `config` file (see `config.default` for settings).
 The build process will create/overwrite the following folders and files within `/workspace`:

 1. `php-src/`: The checkout from php-src.
 This checkout is performed fresh with every invocation of php-release.
 2. `log/{config,make,test}.{debug-,}{nts,zts}`: Results of ./configure, make, and make test across debug/non-debug zts/nts

+For example, assuming you created your workspace in your home directory, you could run the following:

 ```sh
 docker run --rm -v/home/$USER/workspace:/workspace sgolemon/php-release